 - Returning Undergraduate Students (2nd, 3rd & 4th Year) & all Postgraduate Students can access their results via the MIC Results server: https://results.mic.ul.ie/.

 In order to access your results on-line, it is essential that you know your Network Logon Password (i.e. the password you use to access Student E-mail, Moodle etc.).
 If you have forgotten your Network Logon Password, you can reset it via https://passwordreset.microsoftonline.com.

 If your password has expired you can reset it via https://adconnect.mic.ul.ie.
 For any other issues please email email@example.com.

-- We strongly urge you to check that your network logon password is working correctly to avoid undue delay in accessing your results.
+- We strongly urge you to check that your network logon password is working correctly in advance of release of results to avoid undue delay in accessing your results.

 - Under no circumstances can results be given over the phone or email as the College is obliged to protect the confidentiality of results under the Data Protection Acts.

 - Should you owe fees, you will not be able to access your results.

 Results will only be made available once the payments have been fully processed on the student accounts.

 Feedback on Assessments:

 Students will be able to access assignments and view feedback, where it exists.